niccokunzmann/niccokunzmann.github.io/dichtungen/_posts/2016-07-13-Upthinking.md

 ---

 ```
  [1]
  Dm
  Your biggest enemy is not outside
  Gm                            F
  - It's what the Nazis  taught with delight.
+(                Matrix                     )
  A
  Your greatest enemy your biggest threat
     Gm                   F
  Is your own thought within your head.

  Dm
  It's your opponent you did not choose,
  Gm                     F
  It is the language you learned to use,
  A
  It is the power of your own mind
       Gm                     F
  That keeps you down and the truth confined.

  Dm
  Come on!

  [REFRAIN]
  Dm
  Our language enslaves us

  Our laws divide us

  Let fall the prison and your chain.

  Rise in love like the new day.

  Come on!

  [2]
  The words you choose choose the side for you.

  The other human is like you:

  Feels the anger that you toss,

  Feels all the love that comes across.

  Come on!

  The other person is with you

  And it matters what you do

  Let the love light shine through you!

  Let your heart speak as you once knew!

  Come on!

  [REFRAIN]

 ```